Admissions

 - PH 672 Public Health Program Evaluation (3)

-- Prescribed Electives (6 units) – A minimum of six additional units selected with the approval of advisor from:
+- Prescribed Electives (6 units) – A minimum of six additional units selected with the approval of advisor; elective offerings change each year and may include:

 - PH 664 Health, Society, and Human Behavior (3)